 inputplug [-a address] [-f path] [-v] [-n] [-d] [-0] -c command-prefix

 inputplug is a daemon which connects to a running X server and monitors its XInput hierarchy change events.
 Such events arrive when a device is being attached or removed, enabled or disabled etc.

 When a hierarchy change happens, inputplug parses the event notification structure, and calls the command specified by command-prefix.
-The command receives three arguments:
+The command receives four arguments:

 Event type may be one of the following: